Sudipta-Sen/Coding/CheatSheets/JavaBasics.md

 - A simple Java object without any restriction, not bound by any special rules other than Java conventions.
 - Characteristics:
     - Private fields
-    - Public getters/setters
+    - Public getters/setters and public class
-    - No-argument constructor
+    - No-argument constructor only public default constructor
     - No business logic
+    - It should not extend any class or implement any interface
 - Example:
     ```java
     public class Student {